Water Service Relocations

 - The District will construct new service box location, leaving your existing service box/meter location in the backyard live.

 - Customer installs service line from new District service box location to their home.

 - Prior to backfill of the service line, District requires inspection of work.
-Call NTPUD at (530) 546-4212 to schedule the "open trench inspection" a minimum of two (2) business days ahead desired inspection date.
+Call NTPUD at (530) 546-4212 to schedule the “open trench inspection” a minimum of three (3) business days ahead desired inspection date.

 - Construction shall be compliant with State and District requirements.
-District requirements below.
+District requirements: Customer Technical Specifications

 - Once service line is completed, and customer ready to obtain service through the new line, call the NTPUD at (530) 546-4212 a minimum of two (2) business days in advance to schedule the relocation of the water meter out of the existing backyard box to new service box in the front yard and remove the old box.

 The District maintains a list of contractors for the ease of our customers.
 The NTPUD does not promote any business or its representatives.
 This list represents a sample of local plumbers or contractors.
 You may choose any plumber regardless of their location or affiliation.

 Another source of information is the Contractors Association of Truckee Tahoe (CA-TT) They have helpful information on how to find a contractor and other helpful hints.

 It is your responsibility to be sure that your contractor is licensed.

 Local Bank Options

 Plumas Bank has a variety of loan products available to assist residents with their water service project.